Lloyd Doggett: Early career

 Doggett served as a member of the Texas Senate from 1973 to 1985.
-He was the Democratic nominee for the 1984 United States Senate election in Texas, losing to the Republican candidate, U.S. Senator Phil Gramm, by a wide margin.
-Doggett authored the bill creating the Texas Commission on Human Rights, as well as a law outlawing cop killer bullets and a sunset law requiring periodic review of government agencies.
 He gained attention in 1979 as a member of the "Killer Bees", a group of 12 Democratic state senators who opposed a plan to move the state's presidential primary to March 11.
-The intent was to give former governor John Connally a leg up on the 1980 Republican nomination.
+The intent was to give former Texas Governor John Connally a leg up on the 1980 Republican nomination.
 The Killer Bees wanted a closed primary.
 When this proposal was rejected, they walked out of the chamber and left the Senate two members short of a quorum.
 The bill was withdrawn five days later.

+He was the Democratic nominee for the 1984 United States Senate election in Texas, losing to the Republican candidate, then-U.S. Representative Phil Gramm, by a wide margin.
+Doggett authored the bill creating the Texas Commission on Human Rights, as well as a law outlawing cop killer bullets and a sunset law requiring periodic review of government agencies.

 In 1989, Doggett became both an Associate Justice of the Texas Supreme Court and an adjunct professor at the University of Texas School of Law.